imannfazal/fridgesense/README.md

 ### Tech Stack

-Python (main programming language)
+1. Python (main programming language)

-Transformers / LLM (for understanding your queries)
+2. Transformers / LLM (for understanding your queries)

-Speech-to-Text & Text-to-Speech (for voice input/output)
+3. Speech-to-Text & Text-to-Speech (for voice input/output)

-Semantic Search (e.g., FAISS, Pinecone)
+4. Semantic Search

-Database (for storing inventory and meal history)
+5. Database (for storing inventory and meal history)

 ### How It Works